Here are links to information and services we think you’ll find useful. Find places to donate, recycle or sell unwanted items.

 City of Toronto – Garbage and Recycling

-As of January 2009, the Blue Bin Program accepts:
+The Blue Bin Program accepts:

 Plastic bags: You can recycle plastic grocery and retail bags without drawstrings, metal detailing or hard plastic handles.
 Remove receipts.
 Place all plastic bags in one grocery or retail bag and tie handles together.

-Foam polystyrene: This includes foam protective packaging, foam meat trays, foam takeout food containers, foam plates, foam egg cartons and foam coffee cups.
+Foam polystyrene: This includes foam protective packaging, foam meat trays, foam take-out food containers, foam plates, foam egg cartons and foam coffee cups.
 All food residue must be removed.

 Peel Region – Waste Management